KScaesar/easyFSM/README.md

 I really like the concept of Domain-Driven Design (DDD), but I often struggle with handling state changes in domain objects.

-I created this package with the motivation to simplify state management and leverage Mermaid for visualizing state transitions.
+I created this package with the motivation to simplify state management and use Mermaid for visualizing state transitions.

-The traditional approach of handling state changes in domain objects often involves writing numerous if conditions, which can be error-prone and mentally taxing.
+The usual way of managing state changes in domain objects often means dealing with a bunch of if conditions, and that can be error-prone.

 This package aims to provide a more straightforward and organized way to manage states, making it easier for developers to understand and maintain their code.